tiesen-labs/create-yuki-turbo/README.md

 ## About

 This template is forked from [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo) with some modifications to fit my personal preferences.
-It is a monorepos template for building full-stack applications with [Turborepo](https://turbo.build), [Next.js](https://nextjs.org), [tRPC](https://trpc.io) and more.
+It is a monorepos template for building full-stack applications with [Turborepo](https://turbo.build), [Next.js](https://nextjs.org), [React Router](https://reactrouter.com), [tRPC](https://trpc.io) and more.

 It uses [Turborepo](https://turborepo.org) and contains: